mgmeier/cronlike/README.md

 * not to incur any penalty wrt. performance and/or memory usage
 * to support registering and unregistering cronjobs during runtime
 * to have an unintrusive API
-* and to be general enough for all targeted use cases
+* and to provide a convenient abstraction covering all targeted use cases

 # API